Smart Tactics To Prevent Summer Break-Ins

 Most often, burglaries are crimes of opportunity.
-On average, burglars take about 60 seconds to break into a home and are done in 8-10 minutes.
-Follow these tips to help prevent a spring burglary from happening to you:
+On average, burglars take about 60 seconds to break into a home and are done in 8-10 minutes, especially in warmer months.
+Follow these tips to help prevent a warm-weather burglary from happening to you:

 Since a burglar’s primary goal is to enter and exit your residence without being detected, you’ll want to minimize the ability for them to hide while surveilling an entry-point.

 Plants & Bushes

 Keep bushes and trees trimmed as much as possible, and avoid planting them within six feet from your doors and windows.
 This way, both you and neighbors will have a clear view of the perimeter of your home.
 If you feel your home needs shrubbery directly in front of windows, opt for a thorny plant.
 Since time is of the essence for a burglar, they won’t want to get stuck delicately climbing through a painful bush!

 No matter what, avoid large stones and boulders on your property.
 These offer convenient stepping stones for burglars to hoist themselves into higher perched windows.
 Opt for gravel on your walkways, which offer a loud “crunch” each time someone walks on them.
 A simple sound can deter thieves, since it can alert homeowners someone is approaching.